macbookandrew/Infusionsoft-Shopify-migration/README.md

 5. Run `$ npm install` to set up all the dependencies
 6. Run `$ node products.js` to match up your Infusionsoft products with Shopify products
 7. Run `$ node customers.js` to start the customer import
+    - Optionally, run the `woocommerce.sql` SQL file if you have WooCommerce products to add, and then manually add the WooCommerce product and variation IDs to the `infusionsoft_products` table.

 # Notes